Dangerous Winds, Snow Squalls Will Follow Potent Storm

 For a look at areas in the Northeast where snow squalls and snow flurries are expected Sunday night into Monday morning, click on the second image above.

-Clouds will gradually dissipate on Monday as the sun returns amid the windy conditions, with a high temperature in the low to mid-40s.
+Clouds will gradually dissipate on Monday as the sun returns with some clouds amid the windy conditions, with a high temperature in the low to mid-40s.

 Tuesday, March 12, and Wednesday, March 13 will be mainly sunny with temperatures in the low 50s to mid-50s.